zhaoyuan2022/pxf-pdb/README.md

     export PATH=$PATH:/usr/local/go/bin:$GOPATH/bin
     ```

-    Once you have installed Go, you will need the `dep` and `ginkgo` tools, which install Go dependencies and run Go tests,
+    Once you have installed Go, you will need the `ginkgo` tool which runs Go tests,
     respectively.
 Assuming `go` is on your `PATH`, you can run:
     ```
-    go get github.com/golang/dep/cmd/dep
     go get github.com/onsi/ginkgo/ginkgo
     ```